Phase transition of the 3-majority opinion dynamics with noisy interactions: Preliminaries

 \section{Preliminaries}

-\paragraph{The $3$-majority dynamics.} Let $G=(V,E)$ be a finite graph of $n$ nodes (the agents), where each node is labelled uniquely with labels in $[n] \coloneqq \{1,\dots, n\}$.
-Furthermore, each node supports an opinion from a set of opinions $\Sigma$.
-The \threemaj dynamics defines a stochastic process $\{M_t\}_{t \in \nat}$ which is described by the opinion of the nodes at each time step, i.e.\ $M_t = (i_1(t), \dots, i_n(t)) \in \Sigma^n$ for every $t \ge 0$, where $i_j(t)$ is the opinion of node $j$ at time $t$.
+We consider the complete graph $G = K_n = (V,E)$ of $n$ nodes (the agents), where each node is labelled uniquely with labels in $[n] \coloneqq \{1,\dots, n\}$.
+Each node supports a binary opinion from a set of opinions $\Sigma = \{\myalpha, \mybeta\}$.
+The \threemaj dynamics defines a Markov Chain $\{M_t\}_{t \in \nat}$ which is described by the opinion of the nodes at each time step, i.e.\ $M_t = (i_1(t), \dots, i_n(t)) \in \Sigma^n$ for every $t \ge 0$, where $i_j(t)$ is the opinion of node $j$ at time $t$.
 The transition probabilities are characterized iteratively by the majority update rule as follows: given any time $t \ge 0$, let $M_t \in \Sigma^n$ be the state of the process at time $t$.
-Then, at time $t+1$, each node $u \in V$ samples three neighbors in $ G $ independently uniformly at random (with repetition) and updates its opinion to the majority one among the sampled neighbor opinions, if there is any.
-Otherwise, it adopts a random opinion among the sampled ones.
+Then, at time $t+1$, each node $u \in V$ samples three agents independently uniformly at random (with replacement) and updates its opinion to the majority one among the sampled neighbor opinions.
 For the sake of clarity, we remark that when $u$ samples a neighbor node twice, the corresponding opinion counts twice.

-Since $M_t$ depends only on $M_{t-1}$, it follows that the process is a Markov chain.
-In the following, we will call the state of the process also by \emph{configuration of the graph}.